Let's Get Rocked

 "Let's Get Rocked" is a song by English hard rock band Def Leppard from their fifth studio album, Adrenalize (1992).
-Released in March 1992 by label Bludgeon Riffola, the song peaked at number one on the US Billboard Album Rock Tracks chart, number 15 on the Billboard Hot 100, number two on the UK Singles Chart, and number three on the Canadian RPM 100 Hit Tracks chart.
+Released in March 1992 by label Bludgeon Riffola, the song peaked at No. 2 on the UK Singles Chart, No. 1 on the US Billboard Album Rock Tracks chart, and No. 15 on the Billboard Hot 100.
 It was the band's first release after the death of guitarist Steve Clark.

 Background and release

 The lyrics are about a teenager disobeying the orders of his parents.
 According to a Joe Elliott statement on the Rock of Ages and Best Of compilation albums, this song was an escapism since the band was working on the "White Lightning" song and felt like doing something to lighten the atmosphere.
 Thus, this song wound up being the last song written for the album, inspired by The Simpsons character Bart Simpson.
 According to Elliott, the song was written in 2 and a half days and recorded in 10 days.